Is Taj Mahal Overrated or Worth Visiting? What You Need to Know about Taj Mahal Before Visiting

 Budget

-Taj Street Hostel, Agra – Situated 1.4 kilometers from Taj Mahal, this hotel features a garden, free private parking, a shared lounge, a kitchen, and a terrace.
-It also provides room service, currency exchange, and bike and car hire services.
+Taj Street Hostel, Agra — 1.4 kilometers from the Taj Mahal.
+Features a garden, free private parking, a shared lounge, a kitchen, and a terrace.
+Also provides currency exchange, and bike and car hire services.
 All rooms include a private bathroom, while some also come with a balcony.
-From Rs 315 for a bed in a 6-bed mixed dormitory room.

-The Hosteller Agra – This 3-star hostel situated 1.6 kilometer from Taj Mahal offers air-conditioned rooms with a private bathroom, a shared lounge, free private parking, a terrace and a restaurant.
-From Rs 315 for a bed in an 8-bed mixed dormitory room.
+The Hosteller Agra — A 3-star hostel 1.6 kilometers from the Taj Mahal.
+Offers air-conditioned rooms with private bathrooms, a shared lounge, free private parking, a terrace and a restaurant.

 Luxury

-ITC Mughal, A Luxury Collection Resort & Spa, Agra – Set amidst 23 acres of lush greenery, 3 kilometers away from Taj Mahal, this resort offers two spacious outdoor pools, a spa, business center, fitness center, and 5 dining options.
-From Rs 26,500 for a Royal Mughal Suite with Lounge Access, including breakfast.
+ITC Mughal, A Luxury Collection Resort & Spa, Agra — A resort set amidst 23 acres of greenery, 3 kilometers away from Taj Mahal.
+Features two spacious outdoor pools, a spa, business center, fitness center, and 5 dining options.

-The Oberoi Amarvilas Agra Just 600 meters from Taj Mahal, this 5-star hotel boasts beautiful rooms with stylish modern interiors and large windows, a spa, swimming pool, and gym.
-There are four dining options including a bar with fine wines and cigars.
-From Rs 65,000 for a Premier Room with Taj Mahal View.
+The Oberoi Amarvilas Agra — A 5-star hotel located 600 meters from Taj Mahal.
+Offers beautiful rooms with modern interiors and large windows, a spa, swimming pool, gym, and four dining options including a bar with fine wines and cigars.

 Have you visited the Taj Mahal?
 What did you think about it?
 Share your thought in the comment section below.